mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * Be proactive, be curious
  * Delibertate discovery at the constraint/bottleneck

-### Don’t focus on requirements collaborate on viable solutions
+### Collaborate on viable solutions rather than looking for requirements

  * Requirements assume someone has all the answers - this is a massive fallacy.
 Not about getting requirement.
 Remove problems with business counterparts or show art of the possible, look for opportunities.
  * Be accountable - Don’t delegate solution design to the business.
 It’s not someone else’s problem, it’s yours.